piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 ```

-You should now see the following in the DEMO-AWS-FLE.users
+You should now see the following in the DEMO-AWS-FLE.users DEMO-AZURE-FLE.users
 <br/>
 <img src="img/compass_kmip_queryable.png" width="200">

-The application will automatically encrypt/decrypt the fields defined in the validation schema thats attached to the users collection.
+The application will automatically encrypt/decrypt the fields defined in the encryption schema thats attached to the users collection.
 Fields that should be shown encrypted are ssn, contact.mobile, contact.email

 You should now be able to see in compass that fields that are encrypted have ****** shown as value.